MadhurRathod/Extreme-bottle-racing/README.md

 # Bottle-climb-racing
-This is a 2D game where player need to collects bottle to score by his car.
+This is a 2D game where player need to collects bottle to clean environment with his truck.

 This is a game created by a team of 3.
 1. Anmol Mehto